 - Upper GI studies

 Once we’ve fully evaluated your child, our multidisciplinary team works with your family and the referring physician to create an individualized treatment plan for your child.

-If your infant needs surgery, she will benefit from some of the most experienced airway surgeons in the United States who perform the latest techniques and airway reconstruction procedures.
+If your infant needs surgery, they will benefit from some of the most experienced airway surgeons in the world who perform the latest techniques and airway reconstruction procedures.

 Airway surgeries include:

 - Endoscopic lysis of laryngeal webs